fricciardi/datetime2/docs/base_classes.rst

    ``==`` and ``!=``) behave similarly.

 (6)
-   When comparing a :class:`Datee` object and an object of another class, if the latter has a ``day_count`` attribute, ``NotImplemented`` is returned.
+   When comparing a :class:`Date` object and an object of another class, if the latter has a ``day_count`` attribute, ``NotImplemented`` is returned.
    This allows a Date-like instance to perform reflected comparison if it is the second operator.
 When the second object doesn't have a ``day_count``